Latin American Music Awards

 The Latin American Music Awards (Latin AMAs) is an annual American music awards show produced by TelevisaUnivision.
 It is the Spanish-language counterpart of the American Music Awards (AMAs).
-As with AMAs, the Latin AMAs are determined by a poll of the public and music buyers and is produced by SOMOS Productions.
-The first Latin AMAs debuted on October 8, 2015, on Telemundo and was hosted by Lucero.
+As with AMAs, the Latin AMAs are determined by a poll of the public and music buyers and are produced by SOMOS Productions.
+The first Latin AMAs debuted on October 8, 2015, on Telemundo and were hosted by Lucero.
 The awards were not held in 2020 as a result of the COVID-19 pandemic, they resumed a year later.

 The broadcast was moved from Telemundo to Univision in 2023.